Please screenshot this page and send it to info@mim-essay.com

 • Step 1: Start with your long-term goal.

-Describe what you want to achieve in your career and why it matters to you.
+Describe what you want to achieve in your career and why that objective matters to you.

-• Step 4: Show why the 1+1 structure is perfect for you.
+• Step 4: Show why the combination is valuable.

-• Step 5: End with how you plan to give back to both programs.
+• Step 5: End with the result you hope to create.

 Avoid: